dotlang/language/doc/RFE.md

 `fn process = ...`
 no. confusing.

+N - Is having optional arg compatible with lambda?
+I need a function that has no input. can I pass a function that needs `int|nothing`?
+I don't think this should be possible.
+But if I have a lambda that needs `int|nothing`, I can call it without args.

+N - Can I treat file/socket/console and all other IOs as channels? or maybe I can say: everything is a file.

+N - We can use closure to provide encapsulation and privacy. that is what is used in js.

 ? - The concept of process mailbox means a lot of stuff in the background. replaces it with something like a channel object which we can send to or receive from functions but what about `select`?